-New research is on the way from the Exercise and Sport Nutrition Laboratory at Texas A&M University: a team of researchers put Nutrition21’s nooLVL gaming supplement ingredient to the test and discovered some incredible results just 90 minutes after supplementation.
+A team of researchers at Texas A&M’s Exercise and Sport Nutrition Laboratory has published a new study in Nutrients, where they put Nutrition21’s nooLVL gaming supplement ingredient to the test and discovered some incredible results just 90 minutes after supplementation.

 Nutrition21 is a leading ingredient developer in the supplement industry that also serves as a groundbreaking research company.
 They supply some of the most well-studied ingredients on the market, such as Chromax (chromium picolinate for diet applications) and Nitrosigine (inositol-stabilized arginine silicate for nitric oxide / pre workout applications).